 If a UE supports both NB-IoT and WB-E-UTRAN, the UE handles the UE Radio capability information as follows:

+- When the UE is camping on terrestrial NB-IoT the UE provides only terrestrial NB-IoT UE radio capabilities to the network.

-- When the UE is camping on NB-IoT the UE provides only NB-IoT UE radio capabilities to the network.
+- When the UE is camping on satellite NB-IoT the UE provides only satellite NB-IoT UE radio capabilities to the network.

+- When the UE is camping on terrestrial WB-E-UTRAN, the UE provides UE radio capabilities including terrestrial WB-E-UTRAN UE radio capabilities but not satellite WB-E-UTRAN network type or NB-IoT (for satellite or terrestrial access) UE radio capabilities to the network.

-- When the UE is camping on WB-E-UTRAN, the UE provides UE radio capabilities including WB-E-UTRAN UE radio capabilities but not NB-IoT UE radio capabilities to the network.
+- When the UE is camping on satellite WB-E-UTRAN, the UE provides UE radio capabilities including satellite WB-E-UTRAN UE radio capabilities but not terrestrial WB-E-UTRAN network type or NB-IoT (for satellite or terrestrial access) UE radio capabilities to the network.

 In order to handle the distinct UE radio capabilities, the MME stores a separate NB-IoT specific UE Radio Capability information when the UE provides the UE Radio Capability information while camping on NB-IoT.
+The MME only stores the latest NB-IoT specific UE Radio Capability information, i.e. the MME does not need to store separate UE Radio Capability information for terrestrial and satellite access.

 When the UE is camping on NB-IoT, the MME sends, if available, the NB-IoT specific UE Radio Capability information to the E-UTRAN.